Skip to main content

 Notebook 01 — AOI polygon → H3 res-2 cells → Planetary Computer STAC search → cell_assets Delta

-• Spatially-indexed STAC search — tessellate any AOI polygon to H3 res-2 cells and query Planetary Computer per cell, so results are pre-keyed to the grid you'll join on later.
+• Distributed STAC search via StacClient — tessellate any AOI polygon to H3 res-2 cells and call stac_client.search(df_cells, geojson_col="geojson", collections=["sentinel-2-l2a"], ...), which fans out one search task per cell across the cluster.
+Results arrive flat: one row per (cell, item, asset), pre-keyed to the grid you'll join on later.

-• Shapefile I/O without unzipping — the shapefile_ogr reader pulls TIGER counties straight from a .zip blob in the Volume; no scratch-disk shuffling required.
+• Shapefile I/O without unzipping — the shapefile_gbx reader pulls TIGER counties straight from a .zip blob in the Volume; no scratch-disk shuffling required.

-• Persisted, time-travel-friendly catalog — every search lands in a timestamped cell_assets_<ts>.delta directory, giving an auditable handoff into notebook 02.
+• Persisted, time-travel-friendly catalog — search results are written to a timestamped Delta directory, giving an auditable handoff into notebook 02.

 Notebook 02 — STAC items fanning out to per-band downloads with retry loop and per-band Delta tables